-- National Association for Quality Development (ANQ) - Development of a national patient satisfaction survey - · Annual survey - · 5 questions understand which is the current level of quality in healthcare.
+- Development (ANQ)

+Development of a national patient satisfaction survey

+- Annual survey

+- 5 questions

+understand which is the current level of quality in healthcare.
 The survey has an annual frequency and it has five simple questions.
 Surveys are effective and, for this reason, they can be mentioned within the best practices implemented.